themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 ## **Online Resources**:

-Here are trusted informational online resources that explain the definition, theorized causes, diagnostic and treatment options available for the disease.
-Unfortunately, some of these sources do not use inclusive language and rely on gendered language.
-I will always use inclusive language on my site, unless I am citing a quote.:
+Here are trusted informational online resources that explain the definition, theorized causes, diagnostic and treatment options available for the disease. _Unfortunately, some of these sources do not use inclusive language and rely on gendered health language.
+I will always use inclusive language on my site, unless I am citing a quote._:

 * [Center for Endometriosis Care](http://centerforendo.com/endometriosis-understanding-a-complex-disease) is an endo specialist lead resource for disease definition, symptoms, treatments, and additional resources in their content library
 * [The Endometriosis Association](https://endometriosisassn.org/about-endometriosis) is a self-help organization of women and families with endo, doctors, scientists, and others interested in exchanging information about the endometriosis disease.